SixdegreeLab/MasteringChainAnalytics/en/ch06/ch06-sql-basics-part2.md

 profiles_total as (
     select count(*) as total_profile_count,
         sum(case
-                when handle_type = 'Pure Digits' then 1 -- 类型值等于给定值，返回1
+                when handle_type = 'Pure Digits' then 1 -- if the handle_type equal to 'Pure Digits', return 1
-                else 0  -- 类型值不等于给定值，返回 0
+                else 0  -- else return 0
             end
         ) as pure_digit_profile_count,
         sum(case
-                when handle_type = 'Pure Letters' then 1  -- 类型值等于给定值，返回1
+                when handle_type = 'Pure Letters' then 1
-                else 0  -- 类型值不等于给定值，返回 0
+                else 0
             end
         ) as pure_letter_profile_count
     from profile_created